 The economic burden of cancer care on all payers in Canada is substantial.
-The cost of cancer care in Canada has risen steadily from $2.9 billion in 2005 to $7.5 billion in 2012, mostly owing to the increase in costs of hospital-based care.2 With the growing burden of cancer and financial pressures on our health care systems, there is an urgent need to improve the efficiency in cancer care.
-Improving efficiency is not a question of linear cost-cutting – but of finding ways to allocate resources more efficiently to achieve better outcomes for patients.
+The cost of cancer care in Canada has risen steadily from $2.9 billion in 2005 to $7.5 billion in 2012, mostly owing to the increase in costs of hospital-based care.2 With the growing burden of cancer, and the resultant financial pressures on our healthcare systems, there is an urgent need to improve efficiencies and reduce waste in cancer care in Canada.
+Improving efficiency is not a question of linear cost-cutting, but of finding ways to allocate resources more efficiently to achieve better health outcomes for patients.

 The All.Can Group consists of All.Can International, plus All.Can national initiatives currently established in 19 countries including Canada.
 To view the All.Can international website please click HERE.

-In April 2018, Save Your Skin Foundation (SYSF), a national patient-led not-for-profit group leading the fight against non-melanoma skin cancers, melanoma and ocular melanoma, was established as All.Can Canada’s Secretariat to lead the initiative in Canada.
+In April 2018, Save Your Skin Foundation (SYSF) was established as All.Can Canada’s Secretariat to lead the initiative in Canada.
 SYSF convened a Working Group to discuss how to bring All.Can into the Canadian healthcare space.
 The Working Group completed a year one discovery phase that involved an informal literature review of nation-wide and province-specific health care reports to identify the top reported areas of waste and inefficiency in cancer care in Canada.
 These findings were then prioritized through anonymous surveys with cancer care stakeholder groups, including patient group representatives, health care professionals, provincial policy makers, health technology assessment bodies, and pharmaceutical industry representatives.
 This information was also reviewed in light of responses from over 300 Canadian cancer patients who took part in the All.Can International Patient Survey.

 This information was used to produce a Consolidated Report of Waste and Inefficiency in Canadian Cancer Care: Multi-Stakeholder Insights and Recommendations.
 This report highlights the common themes across stakeholder groups of areas of greatest waste and inefficiency in Canadian cancer care systems.